Google sign-in¶

 {

-//Login failed or was cancelled
+//Login failed or was canceled

 }